Bucket Testing | The Who, What, Why, and How of Bucket Testing

 Layout: The layout of a page can have a big impact on the user experience.
 Test different layouts to see which ones are most effective at driving engagement and conversions.

-Relationship Between Bucket Testing and Conversion Rate Optimization
+What Is the Relationship Between Bucket Testing and Conversion Rate Optimization?

 Bucket testing is a process of experimentation used to determine the most effective way to present content or features to users.
 By creating different versions of a page or product and testing them with different groups of users, businesses can learn which version is most likely to convert users into customers or leads.